Equity Guiding Principles

 - TAC’s application programs and processes, its services and its premises are accessible to all qualified Toronto artists, including artists of colour, artists who are Deaf, have disabilities or are living with mental illness, Indigenous artists, artists who self-identify as 2SLGBTQIAP, newcomer and refugee artists, young and emerging artists, and artists working in all areas of the city (including residents of the City of Toronto’s Neighbourhood Improvement Areas).

-- TAC’s peer assessment committees and juries are selected for the necessary knowledge, skills and expertise to assess the full spectrum of cultural expressions, artistic practices and aesthetics represented in the City of Toronto, including Indigenous arts, culturally specific art forms and Deaf and disability arts practices.
+- TAC’s peer assessment committees and grant review panels are selected for the necessary knowledge, skills and expertise to assess the full spectrum of cultural expressions, artistic practices and aesthetics represented in the City of Toronto, including Indigenous arts, culturally specific art forms and Deaf and disability arts practices.

 - TAC’s management, staff and board members are knowledgeable about equity and access policies, practices and legislation and implementing equity is viewed as both an individual and shared responsibility of all Council personnel and volunteers.